“An investment in knowledge pays the best interest.” — Benjamin Franklin

 There are many compelling reasons to educate students in Colorado about corn.
 In understanding the life cycle and the plant science of corn, they come to awaken to the potential of the crop – not only for variety and nutrition on their dinner table, but also for feeding cattle and poultry and for being the surprising key element of a number of innovative industrial and household products.
 This teaches students not to take any crop for granted and to see how many different ways that nature’s gifts can be put to good use.

-Frequently we go into the classrooms themselves to give students an appreciation for the amazing plant that is corn.
+Frequently we go into classrooms to give students an appreciation for the amazing plant that is corn.
 We explain with visuals how a corn stalk grows from seed to harvest and what the practices of a modern farmer are today.
 The purposes of corn are also explored.

 We call on all corn growers in the state to join us.